suman0013/NH_FE/TEST_DOCUMENTATION.md

 ### 1. Role-based Assignment Logic Tests
 **Coverage**: Auto-assignment and permission validation
-- ✅ **Auto-assignment for District Supervisors**: Validates that district supervisors are automatically assigned to namhattas in their district
+- ✅ **Auto-assignment for District Supervisors**: Validates that district supervisors are automatically assigned to namahattas in their district
-- ✅ **District Validation**: Ensures district supervisors can only create namhattas within their assigned district
+- ✅ **District Validation**: Ensures district supervisors can only create namahattas within their assigned district

 ### 2. Address Pre-filling Logic Tests
 **Coverage**: Dynamic form behavior based on user roles